smart48/larak8/Notes.md

 minikube addons enable ingress
 ```

-could help but that is not ideal.
+could help but that is not idea as we wanted to use Docker as driver and this driver does not cause issues working with Laravel Valet's DNSMasq